Seven Principles of Software Testing Or Software Engineering

 What is exhaustive testing?

-Exhaustive testing is its testing approach in which we testing the software product with all possible data combinations.
+Exhaustive testing is how we test the software product with all possible data combinations.
+However, exhaustive testing of software products is not possible.

-To understand why exhaustive testing is not possible for a software product, let’s take an example and try to understand.
-Suppose you are testing a web application, and inside that application, there is a text box is present which can accept integer value from the range 1 to 100. so we can do here the exhaustive testing by manually entering the amount or by using some automation tool.
+To understand, let’s take an example: Suppose you are testing a web application, and inside that application, a text box can accept integer values from 1 to 100. so we can do the exhaustive testing by manually entering the amount or using some automation tool.

-But if the textbox has the range from 1 to 1 billion, then it’s not possible to test with all the values.
+But if the textbox ranges from 1 to 1 billion, testing with all the values is impossible.
 You may think that testing by entering manual values is a challenging task, but we can achieve this using some automation testing tools.
-We can obtain this by using some Automation Testing tools, but it will take a longer time to test with all the possible values, which is 1 to 1 billion.

-If you plan to test with all possible values Udit test conditions Office software, then the software testing cost and execution time also increase. so during software testing, most of the software tester is not performing exhaustive testing. instead of thorough testing, the software testers consider some other factors like risk, time, and priorities.
+If you plan to test with all possible software values, the software testing cost and execution time also increase.
+So, most software testers do not perform exhaustive testing during software testing. instead of thorough testing, the software testers consider other factors like risk, time, and priorities.

 Early Testing

-As the name suggests, early testing means all the testing related activities should be started at the initial stages of software testing development life cycles (SDLC), the requirement analysis stage.
+As the name suggests, early testing means all the testing-related activities should be started at the initial stages of software testing development life cycles (SDLC), which is the requirement analysis stage.

-Because if we found any defects, then we can quickly fix that defect in the early stage of the SDLC life cycle.
-This may cost less to correct that defect compared to them if the defects are found in the future phases of the software testing process.
+If we find any defects, we can quickly fix those defects in the early stage of the SDLC life cycle.
+It may cost less to correct that defect than if the defects are found in the future phases of the software testing process.

 Defect Clustering

-Defect clustering means during the testing process of software, and you may have noticed that most of the bugs are coming from a specific module of the application.
-There may be various reasons for that, such as that particular module was a complicated module.
-Coding related to such models is complicated, and also there are few other reasons.
+Defect clustering occurs during the testing process of software, and you may have noticed that most of the bugs are coming from a specific module of the application.
+There may be various reasons, such as that particular module being complicated.
+Coding related to such models is complicated, and there are other reasons.

-As per the Pareto principle, which is also called the 80 – 20 rule, as for this rule, we are getting 80% of defects from the 20% modules, and the remaining 20% of defects are coming from the other 80% of the software.
+As per the Pareto principle, also called the 80 – 20 rule, we are getting 80% of defects from the 20% modules, and the remaining 20% of defects are coming from the other 80% of the software.

 In this case, you have to concentrate more on our testing on the 20% module, where we are getting more defects or bugs, which is 80% of the total number of bugs.